r0hitm/tenki/README.md

 ### Note to Self

 - [ ] Obfuscate API key (Currently, the API key is visible in the source code.
 It is not a problem for now, but it is not a good practice.
 I will look into how to obfuscate the API key.)
+- [ ] `pacel-bundler` is resolving the path values `./index.js` and `./style.css` files in `src/index.html` to `/index.<hash>.js` and `/style.<hash>.css` respectively.
+And I couldn't find a way to change this behavior.
+This is a basic feature of any bundler.
+After spending a lot of time on this, I decided to leave it as it is for now and manually correct the paths in `dist/index.html` after every build.
+I will look into this later.